 Places to eat in Metung:

 The Metung Pub has a vast and I would say pretty expensive menu to choose from.
-The Metung Pub is the most popular venue in town.
-You will find Nautica Restaurant & Bar also has a takeaway fish n chips section.
-The fresh seafood is local and fresh.
-The Smiling Chef Cafe is a popular destination for breakfast.
+The Metung Pub is the most popular venue in town, with great waterfront views.

 Where to have a BBQ in Metung

 A great place to have a BBQ in Metung is at Paterson Park.
 There you will find free BBQs and toilets.
-If you have kids with you there is also a playground and water taps there.
+If you have kids with you, there is also a playground and small water park the kids can cool down in.

 While there is a lot of accommodation options in Metung many of the options are luxury.
 Bed and breakfast type places and luxury hotels are the most available.